How To Make Celery Juice. Both Ways

 - You should be drinking straight celery juice with no other added fruits or veggies.

 - Have your celery juice on an empty stomach.

 - Wait 30 minutes before consuming any other drinks or food.

-- If the taste is truly unbearable, you may add one cucumber to adjust yourself to the flavor slowly.
-Over time though you will want to use less cucumber and ultimately be drinking celery juice by itself.
+- If the taste is truly unbearable, you may add one cucumber to acclimate yourself to the flavor slowly.
+Over time, though, you will want to use less cucumber and ultimately be drinking celery juice by itself.

 - If you’re looking to prep your juice ahead of time, it’s important to know which type of juicer you have so you know how long your juice is good for.
 If you’re using a blender, I recommend not letting your juice go longer than a day or two in the fridge.

 - Join Team MAED in a 30-Day Celery Juice Challenge.
 Sign Up for MAED’s newsletter to find out more.